-The Department of Critical Media Practices addresses the changing landscape of electronic media making by developing both analytical and production skills across a wide range of platforms, practices and technologies, while simultaneously placing them within the broader perspective of culture and history.
-The department explores cross-platform media production, computational media, and creative ethnography, as well as other time-based media arts practices such as locative media and performance art.
-Our convergent approach to media spans a variety of media tools including digital photography, audio/video editing and single camera video production, open source programming, and digital single lens reflex cameras.
+The Department of Critical Media Practices addresses the changing landscape of electronic media making by developing both analytical and production skills across a wide range of platforms, practices and technologies while placing them within the broader perspective of culture and history.
+The department explores crossplatform media production, computational media and creative ethnography, as well as other timebased media arts practices such as mobile media and performance art.
+This convergent approach to media spans a variety of media tools including digital photography, audio/video editing and single camera video production, open source programming and digital single lens reflex cameras.

 Undergraduate students explore nonfiction multimedia projects, production for small screens, interactive media, and streaming and innovative approaches to web media.
 They get handson experience while collaborating with fellow students and faculty.
 At graduation, students are prepared to follow a career path as innovative media producers and engaged, active and critical citizens of the twentyfirst century.